AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 3. Sign the completed weekly OPORD with the (CSQ/UTM) prior to the start of the weekly PMT activities.
 4. Submit weekly OPORD NLT three days prior to the week of execution to the OFC for review/approval, will be established as part of POC Teams workflow.
 5. Prepare and present status of CSQ to OFC during weekly staff meetings.
-6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2023).
+6. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### Director of Operations (345 CSQ/DO) – C/Col Alessandra Ramirez
 **Function:** Advises and supports CSQ/CC in the direction of all actions for the CSQ.